lucarin91/SR-seminar/slides.md

 ### How it works
-The modified `br-int` process each packet at the following:
+The modified `br-int` process each packet in the following way:

 1. Compare the flow with the flow syntax

 2. If it matches, it is duplicated or taken as it is

-3. Its destination MAC address is rewritten to the security VM MAC
+3. Change the original MAC address with the security VM one

-4. It is resubmitted to the `br-int` if the security VM is on the same node, or to the `br-tun` for tunneling.
+4. resubmit to the `br-int` if the security VM is on the same node, or to the `br-tun` for tunnelling.

-## Evalutation
+## Evaluation
 ![setup](img/setup.png)
 <small>